morhilai/ravendb-jvm-tutorials/README.md

 ## Queries TODO
 In RavenDB, a query can only be satisfied by an index.
 If no appropriate index exists, RavenDB will automatically create one on the fly.
-The indexes are continuously optimized to satisfy all queries that the server received before.
+The indexes are continuously optimized to satisfy all previous queries.
 By default, indexes are updated asynchronously so that they don't impact write speed.
 In most use cases, this improves performance, but you can always have a write operation wait for the index to update before returning using `session.advanced().waitForIndexesAfterSaveChanges();`.